mrocklin/blog/_posts/work/2013-10-17-Introducing-PyToolz.md

 Two years ago I started playing with functional programming.
 One powerful feature of functional languages oddly stuck out as having very little to do with FP in general.
-In particular modern functional languages often have really killer standard libraries for dealing with operating on iterators, functions, and dictionaries.
+In particular modern functional languages often have really killer standard libraries for dealing with iterators, functions, and dictionaries.
 This standard function set doesn't depend on macros, monads, or any other mind bending language feature understandable only to LISP-ers or Haskell-ites.
 This feature only requires higher order